 That is where our Parents’ Association comes in.
 Our purpose is to support the parents and their cadets.
 We provide information, camaraderie, and a greater feeling of connection to our cadets and their experience.
 In the end, we hope we enrich the experience of parents during their cadets’ years at the Academy and play a role, albeit secondary, in the success of their cadets.

 Our Association also sponsors a variety of other activities.
-In February, we hold a dinner to honor that year’s graduating cadets and their parents.
-There is a picnic for all members in the spring.
-In June, we hold another dinner to recognize new Academy Appointees and their parents, just before the Appointees report for Inprocessing at Colorado Springs.
+In the early spring, we hold a luncheon to honor that year’s graduating cadets and their parents.
+In June, we hold another luncheon to recognize new Academy Appointees and their parents, just before the Appointees report for Inprocessing at Colorado Springs.
 Newly commissioned Second Lieutenants and area cadets who are home on leave are invited to attend the dinner and answer questions from the new Appointees.
 We also hold a July picnic to support the parents of “basic cadets” who then are in the midst of the rigors of basic cadet training.

 The Association sponsors many activities during Parents’ Weekend at the Academy every Labor Day Weekend.
 There are dinners, a tailgate before the football game, an informal get-together on the last night of the Weekend, as well as reduced rates at Colorado Springs’ hotels.
 In the fall, we sponsor an outing to the Air Force football game at either West Point or Annapolis.
 We cap off the year at the All Academies Holiday Ball, jointly sponsored with area Parents’ Association for the other Academies.
 Other special activities are held throughout the year.